 Nationwide, opioid addiction and overdose rates continue to climb.
 If you or someone you love is struggling with snorting oxymorphone, effective treatment is available.

-For more information on the dangers of snorting oxymorphone, or to find a rehab center near you, contact an Addiction Campuses treatment specialist today.
+For more information on the dangers of snorting oxymorphone, or to find a rehab center near you, contact an Vertava Health treatment specialist today.